AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-api-integration.md

 ## Result

-As result, you get all the available information regarding the Magento 2 GitHub repository.
+As a result, you get all the available information about the `magento/magento2` repository.

 ```json
 {